papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 Zombienet releases can be found on the [Zombienet repository]( https://github.com/paritytech/zombienet ){target=_blank}.

 In order to install Zombienet, there are multiple options available, depending on the user's preferences and the environment where it will be used.
-The following sections will guide you through the installation process for each of the available options.
+The following section will guide you through the installation process for each of the available options.

 === "Using the executable"

-    Zombienete executables can be downloaded using the latest release uploaded on the [Zombienet repository]( https://github.com/paritytech/zombienet/releases ){target=_blank}.
+    Zombienet executables can be downloaded using the latest release uploaded on the [Zombienet repository]( https://github.com/paritytech/zombienet/releases ){target=_blank}.
 You can download the executable for your operating system and architecture and then move it to a directory in your PATH.
 Each release includes executables for Linux and Macos, which are generated using [pkg]( https://github.com/vercel/pkg ){target=_blank}.
 This allows the Zombienet CLI to operate without requiring Node.js to be installed.

     Alternatively, you can also download the executable using either `curl` or `wget`:

-    === "Curl"
+    === "curl"
         ```bash
         curl -LO \
         https://github.com/paritytech/zombienet/releases/download/<INSERT_ZOMBIENET_VERSION>/<INSERT_ZOMBIENET_EXECUTABLE>
         ```
-    === "Wget"
+    === "wget"
         ```bash
         wget \
         https://github.com/paritytech/zombienet/releases/download/<INSERT_ZOMBIENET_VERSION>/<INSERT_ZOMBIENET_EXECUTABLE>
         ```
     !!! note
         Ensure to replace the URL with the `<INSERT_ZOMBIENET_VERSION>` that you want to download, as well as the `<INSERT_ZOMBIENET_EXECUTABLE>` with the name of the executable file that matches your operating system and architecture.
-This tutorial uses v1.3.106 and zombienet-macos-arm64 as an example.
+For this guide, it will be used `v1.3.106` and `zombienet-macos-arm64` as an example.

     Then, you should make the downloaded file executable:

     ```bash
     chmod +x zombienet-macos-arm64
     ```

     Finally, you can run the following command to check if the installation was successful, if so, it will display the version of the installed Zombienet:

     ```bash